 This afternoon experience takes you to Minneriya National Park, home to an enormous population of elephants.
 Enjoy a game drive with an experienced naturalist.

 Sigiriya, Sri Lanka

-A UNESCO World heritage site, the 'fortress in the sky' is one of Sri Lanka's most iconic landmarks.
-1,202 steps, 370 meters high, a 5th century Palace and 2 giant stone lion paws.
-If the numbers don't impress, the views will!
-A mesmerising experience.
+A UNESCO World Heritage Site, the 'fortress in the sky' is one of Sri Lanka's most iconic landmarks.
+This 370-meter-high monument has 1,202 steps, a 5th century palace and 2 giant stone lion paws, as well as spectacular views.

 India is drenched in textile tradition, characterised by bright and intricately designed silks and cottons.
 Exploring the Mata Ni Pachedi is a fabulous insight into the country’s most traditional form of textile art.